dubo-dubon-duponey/docker-base/README.md

 The downloader image will FAIL building if it detects a new patch release for golang, node or yarn.

-In that case, it will provide updated versions (and sha) to update in the dockerfile.
+In that case, it will display updated versions (and sha) to copy over in the dockerfile.

 Alternatively, you can pass `FAIL_WHEN_OUTDATED=` as a build arg to build with outdated versions.